Here’s how to fix your phone when the battery drains so fast when idle:

 This can happen because of software or hardware, so the full range of potential causes is wide.

-If you want to learn 8 reasons why your phone battery drains so fast when your phone is idle and how to fix it, then this article is for you.
+If you want to learn all about how to fix a phone battery that drains fast, then this article is for you.

 It’s very common for apps and features to work in the background, even when the phone is idle.